A contraceptive implant is a small, flexible rod that’s placed just under the skin of your upper arm.

-How's an implant put in?
+How's an implant inserted?

 Don’t worry about knocking the implant once the area has healed.
 It shouldn’t break or move around your arm.
 You’ll be able to do normal activities and you won’t be able to see it.

-How's an implant taken out?
+How's an implant removed?